Gerald FitzGerald, 9th Earl of Kildare: Biography

 In March 1517 he called a parliament in Dublin, and then invaded Ulster, stormed the Dundrum Castle, marched into Tír Eoghain, and took, the Castle of Dungannon, "and so reduced Ireland to a quiet condition".
-On 6 October of the same year his Countess died at Lucan, County Dublin, and was buried at Kilcullen.
+On 6 October of the same year his Countess died at Lucan, Dublin, and was buried at Kilcullen.
 Next year, 1518, his enemies having accused him of maladministration, he appointed a deputy and sailed for England.
 He was removed from the government, and Thomas Howard, 2nd Duke of Norfolk appointed in his stead.
 He appears to have accompanied the King to France in June 1520, and was present at "the Field of the Cloth of Gold", where he was distinguished by his bearing and retinue.
 On this occasion, he met the King's first cousin, Lady Elizabeth Grey, whom he married a few months afterwards, and thereby gained considerable influence at court.

 Reports now came from Ireland that he was secretly striving to stir up the chieftains against the new Deputy.
 After inquiries, the King wrote to Surrey that, as they had "noon evident testimonies" to convict the Earl, he thought it but just to "release hym out of warde, and putt hym under suretie not to departe this our realme without our special lisense".
 He was permitted to return in January 1523.

 At about this date he founded the College of Maynooth, which flourished until suppressed in 1538.
 He signalled his return to Ireland by an expedition into Leix in company with the Lord Mayor of Dublin.
 Having burnt several villages, they were caught in an ambuscade, and after considerable loss retreated with some difficulty to Dublin.
 In consequence of disputes and misunderstandings between the Earl of Kildare and Ormond, now Lord-Deputy, they appealed to the King, accusing each other of malpractices and treasons.
 Arbitrators were appointed, who ordered that both the Earls should abstain from making war without the King's assent, that they should cease levying coigne and livery within "the four obeysant shires – Meath, Urgell, Dublin, and Kildare", that the two Earls should persuade their kinsmen to submit to the laws, and that they should be bound by a bond of 1,000 marks each to keep the peace for one year.